jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

             - The tracked class (Inventory or ItemEntity)
             - List of observed entity sections
             - Mask whether the sections are accessible
-            - Number of users of this tracker
+            - Number of users (= hoppers) of this tracker
             - List of the accessible observed entity sections' timestamp (for more direct access)
             - Largest known change timestamp
-        - Functonality:
+        - Functionality:
             - Check whether it is guaranteed that no change (entity movement, creation, removal) happened after a given timestamp (includes usage and update of largest known timestamp)
             - Collect all entities of the tracked class inside a given box from the accessible observed entity sections.
-                - For item entities multiple hitbox checks are done to return the item entities in the same order as vanilla.
-First an encompassing box is checked as most nearby item entities won't be in any part of the hopper interaction area.
         - Deduplication:
             - When a new movement tracker is created, and an equal one already exists, the already existing one is used instead.
 The number of users of the tracker is increased.
-            - When the user no longer uses the tracker, it has to un-register and the number of users will be decreased.
+            - When the user no longer uses the tracker, it un-registers and the number of users will be decreased.
               When it reaches 0, it is removed from the sets of trackers and can be garbage collected.

 - Lithium Hopper behavior: